kyuubicle/YADL/README.md

 - Can now specify Categories tabs to help further organize Playlists.
   - Playlists can be a part of any number of categories.
   - Can reorder Categories tabs via drag/drop.
-    - Removing Category tabs is not yet added... (but can be done via config editing)
   - Categories can also be set via the Playlist context menu (helpful for adding a category to groups of playlists)
 - Allows hiding of Load/Merge/Location fields in PWAD list.
   - Settings are saved to the program's config file